dorkodu/luckt/README.md

 ## Get Started

 Luckt is a lightweight library with a single source file.
-It is tiny (less than 4kB) and simple to use.
+It is tiny (less than 5kB) and simple to use.
 You even don't need to be using npm!
-Luckt is a single file, you can easily add the minified version to your code.
-Download it from the Luckt docs site, or the file named **luckt.min.js** in the GitHub repo.
+Luckt is a single file — **luckt.js** (and for production **luckt.min.js**), you can easily add it to your code.

 **Luckt documentation** is our official recommended approach for starting to learn Luckt.
 It wraps around the whole "for Dummies" content, philosophy behind it, installation, deep dive into Luckt's core.
-By reading the docs, you learn how to use Luckt with our suggested best practices, see the simple logic behind Luckt.
+By reading the docs, you learn how to use Luckt with our suggested best practices and see the logic behind Luckt.

 ## Documentation